The Immigrant (2013 film): Box office

-The film was released in France on November 27, 2013 in 242 theaters, ranking at number five at the box office and grossing $1,041,038 in its first weekend.
+The Immigrant was released in France on November 27, 2013 in 242 theaters, ranking at number five at the box office and grossing $1,041,038 in its first weekend.
 For its second weekend in French theaters, the film was expanded to 265 theaters.
 It grossed a total of $2,253,023 in France at the end of its theatrical run.

 The film, which had no promotion by Weinstein, had a limited theatrical release in the United States in 3 theaters in its first weekend on May 16, 2014, and was later expanded to 144 theaters in its second weekend, having its maximum theatrical release in 150 theaters in its third weekend.
 Although the film was doing well in arthouses, it never had a wide release and finished its theatrical run after seven weeks playing in 61 theaters on July 3, 2014, grossing a total of $2,025,328 in the United States and $3,927,556 in other territories.
-The film grossed a total of $5.9 million worldwide.
+The Immigrant grossed a total of $5.9 million worldwide.

 Accolades

-Time magazine ranked Marion Cotillard's performance in The Immigrant as the fourth Best Movie Performance of 2014, shared with her performance in Two Days, One Night.
+Time magazine ranked Marion Cotillard's performance in The Immigrant as the fourth Best Movie Performance of 2014, shared with her performance in the Belgian film Two Days, One Night.